Yahoo-Mike/recovery_device_lenovo_X606FA/README.md

 ## Release info
 This is an unofficial build.
 Install at your own risk.

-Build with TWRP for Android 10.0.
+Build with minimal Omni TWRP for Android 10.0.

 ### About Device